 Red Nation Film Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.

 Red Nation Film Festival – The Authentic Voice of American Indian & Indigenous Cinema™ is the world’s longest running exposition of films by and about Native people in Los Angeles – The Heart of the Entertainment Industry.
-The festival has served and celebrated 14 years of American Indian & Indigenous Filmmakers, performing artists, audiences, as well as build on partnerships with Network Corporations, Studios, Tribal Communities, American Indian owned Businesses, Production Companies, and Corporate Sponsors, all of which is based on integrity and their passion to keep our mission alive and thriving.
+The festival has served and celebrated 14 years of American Indian & Indigenous Filmmakers, performing artists, audiences, as well as build on partnerships with Network Corporations, Studios, Tribal Communities, American Indian owned Businesses, Public and Private Foundations, Production Companies, and Corporate Sponsors, all of which are based on integrity and their passion to keep our mission alive and thriving.
 Our trusted partners have become our family of the Festival audiences and patrons.

 Red Nation Film Festival™, RNCI Red Nation Awards™, Native Film Market™ and its programs are supported by American Indian communities, Corporate America, City Government Funding, Private Foundations, Individuals and the Music and Film Industries who share important social and philanthropic values.